AEjonanonymous/IVCP-Route-Optimizer/README.md

 # <div align="center">📍🗺️ IVCP Route Optimizer 🗺️📍
-## <div align="center">Iterative Value-Centric Perturbation: A High-Performance TSP JavaScript Engine for 📱 Edge Devices 📱
+## <div align="center">Iterative Value-Centric Perturbation: A High-Performance TSP JavaScript Engine for Edge Devices

 ### 1. Overview & Repository Contents
 The IVCP Route Optimizer is a novel heuristic engine designed to solve the Traveling Salesperson Problem (TSP) under priority-based constraints.
 Unlike standard solvers that treat every stop equally, IVCP utilizes a Value-Centric approach to ensure the most critical asset is handled first, followed by a deterministic refinement process to minimize total distance.

 * 📝 **`Technical Note - IVCP Route Optimizer - Google Docs.pdf`**: The full technical note detailing the value-centric heuristic architecture, the deterministic 2-Opt refinement phases, and the 13.26% efficiency benchmark constraints.
-* 💻 **`ivcp_engine.js`**: The core production engine written as a zero-dependency ES6 module, handling the complete local optimization pipeline from value-driven initialization to Hamiltonian cycle refinement.
+* 📱 **`ivcp_engine.js`**: The core production engine written as a zero-dependency ES6 module, handling the complete local optimization pipeline from value-driven initialization to Hamiltonian cycle refinement.
-* ⚙️ **`IVCP_Route_Optimizer_Testbench.html`**: A standalone browser-based environment used to run performance simulations, evaluate edge execution speeds, and benchmark routing efficiency across variable node densities ($5 \le N \le 50$).
+* ⚙️ **`IVCP_Route_Optimizer_Testbench.html`**: A standalone browser-based environment used to benchmark routing efficiency across variable node densities ($5 \le N \le 50$).

 ### 2. Key Commercial Advantages
 * **Offline-Ready (Edge First):** Designed for local execution on handheld devices, scanners, and IoT hardware.
 No internet connection or costly API calls to Google/Mapbox are required for the optimization.